fastly/terraform-provider-fastly/docs/resources/service_compute.md

 Optional:

 - **auto_loadbalance** (Boolean) Denotes if this Backend should be included in the pool of backends that requests are load balanced against.
-Default `true`
+Default `false`
 - **between_bytes_timeout** (Number) How long to wait between bytes in milliseconds.
 Default `10000`
 - **connect_timeout** (Number) How long to wait for a timeout in milliseconds.
 Default `1000`
 - **error_threshold** (Number) Number of errors to allow before the Backend is marked as down.
 Default `0`